Portugal v Ireland: Team news, TV channel details & kick-off time for World Cup qualifier

 What is Ireland’s starting XI for the World Cup qualifier against Portugal?

-Stephen Kenny will name the starting XI an hour before kick-off in Faro.
+Stephen Kenny named the starting XI an hour before kick-off in Faro.

 Portugal v Ireland: Live updates.